Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Results and analysis

 \subsubsection{Mechanical Turk embedding}

-We present in Figure~\ref{fig:MTurk} the results for the reconstructed embeddings using triplets generated by annotators via Mechanical Turk.
-We show the reconstructed embeddings obtained using 0.25\% and 0.5\% of the total number of triplets $|\T|$ for each task.
-Although there is some visible error, we are able to capture the trends and overall shape of the underlying construct with only 0.5\% or less of all possible triplets for both tasks.
-We also plot a scaled version (according to Eq.~\ref{eq:MSE}) of the fused annotation through EvalDep, using the continuous-time annotations from \cite{Booth2018} (Fig.~\ref{fig:example}).
+We present in \autoref{fig:MTurk} the results for the reconstructed embeddings using triplets generated by annotators via Mechanical Turk.
+We show the reconstructed embeddings obtained using 0.5\% of the total number of triplets $|\T|$ for each task.
+Although there is some visible error, we are able to capture the trends and overall shape of the underlying construct with only 0.5\% or fewer of all possible triplets for both tasks.
+We also plot a scaled version (according to \autoref{eq:MSE}) of the fused annotation obtained using the EvalDep method and using the continuous-time annotations from \cite{Booth2018} (\autoref{fig:example}).
+In this figure, we observe that fusion methods based on continuous-time annotations are not able to debias the annotations in windows of time that are biased.
+Our proposed method does not suffer from this issue.

-We show in Table~\ref{tab:mturk_results} the MSE for each task, where percentages again represent the number of triplets employed.
+We show in \autoref{tab:mturk_results} the MSE for each task, where percentages again represent the number of triplets employed.
+We have also included the MSE and $\rho$ for the embedding produced with $0.25\%$ of the triplets (not included in \autoref{fig:MTurk} due to the high overlap between the $0.25\%$ and $0.5\%$ embeddings).
 We observe that the MSE is lower for a higher number of labeled triplets used.
-This is expected: we have more information about the embedding as we increase the number of triplets that we feed into the optimization routine, therefore producing a higher quality embedding.
-We also show a scale-free comparison through Pearson's correlation.
-This is important because Pearson's correlation captures how signals vary over time and neglects differences in scale and bias.
-In both tasks A and B, we show that our method improves upon previous work.
+This is expected: there is more information about the embedding as we increase the number of triplets that we feed into the optimization routine, therefore producing a higher quality embedding.
+We also show a scale-free comparison through Pearson's correlation, which captures how signals vary over time and neglects differences in scale and bias.
+In task A, our approach improves upon previous work by a large margin.
+In task B, our approach performs comparably to the EM-based method.
+Our understanding suggests that the EM-based algorithm benefits from a smooth ground truth, given their filter-modeling approach on a given window size.